Soviet Airborne Forces: Bands

 The Combined Military Band of the Airborne Forces is an integral part of all the solemn events of the Airborne Forces.
 Every year, the band's personnel take part in the Victory Parade on Red Square, as well as the opening ceremony of the International Army Games.
 In the ranks of the combined band are musicians of the military bands of the airborne and assault formations of the Airborne Forces.
 There are six other military bands in the airborne forces.
 The Song and Dance Ensemble of the Airborne Forces is the theatrical troupe of the VDV.
-It began its creative activity in 1937, as the Red Army Song and Dance Ensemble of the Kiev Military District, numbering only 18 people.
+It began its creative activity in 1937, as the Red Army Song and Dance Ensemble of the Kyiv Military District, numbering only 18 people.
 On 3 May 1945, three days after the signing of the German armistice, the ensemble gave a concert on the steps of the destroyed Reichstag.
 During the Cold War, the unit was known as the Song and Dance Ensemble of the Group of Soviet Forces in Germany.
 During this time, it had participated in concerts in the cities of East Germany, Czechoslovakia, and Poland.
 It gained its current status in 1994.
 The Song and Dance Ensemble also contains the Blue Berets musical group.